Associate Degree Nursing

 - Out-of-state students.

 After program admission and prior to the first day of class, students must obtain American Heart Association CPR certification.
-Students must provide proof of immunization for MMR.
+Students must provide proof of immunization for MMR and Varicella.
 A Mantoux Two-Step TB Skin Test is required prior to the first day of class.
 Drug screening will be scheduled after enrollment.
 Students must comply with influenza vaccination requirements of clinical agencies.
 Electronic textbooks are used for the nursing program.
 Software requirements and other information will be provided in the admissions notification.

 All students admitted into the program will be required to pay for fingerprinting and background checks, which will be performed after admission and prior to clinical laboratories.
 These fees will be attached as registration fees.
 There are certain convictions that will prevent an individual being eligible to participate in clinical experiences.
 If a student is unable to participate in clinical experiences, he/she will be dismissed from the program.
 For additional information, contact the program coordinator.

-Deadline for application is October 1st for Spring admission.
+Deadline for application is September 1st for Spring admission.
 The ADN Accelerated Program will admit students in the Spring of each year.
 The application information which must be submitted by the deadline includes submission of all official transcripts, national ACT score, and MCC admission application.
 There is not a separate application for the nursing program.
 On the MCC admission application, applicants should mark ADN Accelerated as the program of interest.
 The admission application should also be marked for the term admission is being sought.

 Admission requirements, curriculum, and other program information are subject to change.
 See your program advisor/counselor for additional information.

-Students in the Associate Degree Nursing Accelerated Program must attend MCC full-time (15 or more semester credit hours).
+Students in the Associate Degree Nursing Accelerated Program must attend MCC full-time (12 or more semester credit hours).

 Prior to enrollment in NUR 1320 |